 Division of Social Sciences & History

-The Master of Science in Community Development (MSCD) program is designed to provide knowledgeable and skilled personnel for a variety of social organizations, including development corporations, for-profit entities, and state and local government agencies.
-The program synthesizes theories on the formation and modification of individual and group behavior patterns with opportunities for practical application through internships and research in diverse community settings.
+The Master of Science in Community Development (MS-CD) program is designed to provide knowledgeable and skilled personnel for a variety of social organizations, including development corporations, for-profit entities, and state and local government agencies.
+The fully online program synthesizes theories on the formation and modification of individual and group behavior patterns with opportunities for practical application through internships and research in diverse community settings.

 The Division of Social Sciences and History has brought together a faculty diverse in academic training, experience and culture in order to provide a rich and varied learning experience for our students.
 Approved in 1995, this thirty-six hour program has graduated over one hundred students.
 We promote innovation, creativity, cooperation and participation, in the classroom and in communities.
 Based upon wide ranging theoretical foundations, skill development, and participation, we encourage students to work with communities to meet community needs.

-- An undergraduate degree from an accredited institution in the proposed area of study or a related area.
+- An undergraduate degree in the proposed area of study or a related area.

-- Candidates for admission must submit the following: 1) A written statement describing why they wish to enter the program and how the degree would lead to career success.
-2) A current resume.
-3) A graded writing assignment from an upper-level undergraduate class OR a professional writing sample from work at their current agency.
-4) Three letters of recommendation from professors and/or employers.
-At least one letter should come from a professor who is familiar with the applicant’s academic work.
+- Candidates for admission must submit a written statement describing why they wish to enter the program and how the program can lead to career success.
+They must also submit three (3) letters of recommendation from professors and/or employers, and a resume.
+At least one letter should come from a professor who is familiar with the applicant’s work.

-Applications will be reviewed three times per year, no later than April 15, July 15, and December 15, by the Community Development Graduate Committee.
-It is recommended that students enter the program with three completed hours in statistics and research methods and six completed hours in social sciences, or three completed hours in the social sciences and three completed hours in economics, management, or finance.
+- It is recommended that students enter the program with three completed hours in statistics and research methods and six completed hours in social sciences, or three completed hours in the social sciences and three completed hours in economics or management or finance.

-The Community Development Graduate Committee may require that students take one or more undergraduate courses prior to their formal admittance into the MSCD program.
-The courses will be identified on the basis of need and will be recommended to the students upon notification of the status of the students’ admission application.
+- The Community Development Graduate Committee may require that students take one or more undergraduate courses prior to their formal admittance into the MS-CD program.
+The courses will be identified on the basis of need and will be recommended to the students upon notification of the status of the students’ admission applications.

-The Community Development Graduate Committee may also request formal interviews with prospective students prior to their formal acceptance.
+- The MS-CD Graduate Committee may also request formal interviews with prospective students prior to their formal acceptance.

 Community development is a very relevant topic of study for our society.
 We all experience social problems that need solutions, and the MSCD program highlights and teaches us ways we can research and solve important social problems.
 I chose the MSCD program and Delta State because of the impressive reputation of both the program and the university.
 Being able to complete graduate school completely online was also a deal breaker for me.
 As a graduate student working full-time, attending on-ground classes simply wasn’t an option.
 Although all my classes have been online, my professors have worked to make the virtual learning experience inclusive and personable.
 My graduate advisor took personal interest in my success and went above and beyond to support my academic achievement.
 Online learning is a privilege and is very effective for students when self-discipline, organization, and time management techniques are in place.
 Being challenged to dig deep and look at my community from a new perspective helped me see areas that could use improvement.
 Completing the MSCD program will make me eligible for promotional opportunities in higher education and open ways for me to be more involved in the leadership of my community through both economic and educational agencies.